Partially Stochastic Infinitely Deep Bayesian Neural Networks: Method

 where \(f_q: [0,1]\times \mathbb{R}^{d_w}\to\mathbb{R}^{d_w}\) is a neural network parametrised by \(\theta \in \R^{d_{\theta}}\). \item For \(t \in (t_1,t_2)\), we treat \(w_t\) as a random vector, and perform Bayesian inference.
 To that end, we define a prior as the solution of the SDE

 as well as an approximate posterior

 where \(B_t\) is a standard \(d_w\)-Brownian motion, and \(f_p,g_p\) are deterministic functions fixed \textit{a priori}. \end{itemize} Notice that the diffusion of the approximate posterior is fixed to match the prior diffusion.
 This is to ensure that the KL divergence between the prior and posterior measures on paths $\mu_p$ and $\mu_q$ respectively, is finite.
-As this is mentioned without proof by Li et al. \yrcite{scalable_gradients_for_SDE} and Xu et al \yrcite{xu2022infinitely}, we put it as a lemma and give a detailed proof in Appendix \ref{Appendix:proof}.
+This can be formulated in the following lemma (see Archambeau et al., \citeyear{archambeau2007variational} for a proof).

 \begin{lemma} Assume the prior and posterior of $w_t$ are given as